Explore Yesterday, Today & Tomorrow

-- Can a video game help kids with ADHD learn?
+- Can you use a video game to help kids with ADHD?

 In the College of Arts & Sciences, this is what we do.
-Get ready!
+Get ready for your happy beginning!

 In the College of Arts & Sciences at Ohio University, students explore yesterday, today and tomorrow--preparing for successful lives through a 21st century liberal arts education.
 Individualized career coaching helps shape their journeys.